Palakkad: Economy

 The presence of Palakkad Gap and proximity to Coimbatore makes Palakkad economically important.
 British Physical Laboratories (BPL) was founded in 1963 in Palakkad.
 Market Road is one of the oldest and longest roads devoted to trade and commerce.
 It stretches from Melamuri Junction on the west to Shakunthala Junction on the east, covering 3 km, and was Palakkatussery's commercial centre and a major marketplace.
 This stretch of the city is known as Valiyangadi or Big Bazaar.
 Many wholesale shops are along this road.
 Kanjikode area of Palakkad city is second largest industrial hub in Kerala after Kochi.
-Kanjikode has many companies like Indian Telephone Industries Limited (ITI), Instrumentation Limited, Fluid Control Research Institute(FCRI),Saint-Gobain India Private Limited (formerly SEPR Refractories India Private Limited), Patspin India Ltd, Pepsi, PPS steel (Kerala) PVT Ltd, United Breweries, Empee Distilleries, Marico, Bharat Earth Movers Limited (BEML), Rubfila International Ltd, Arya Vaidya Pharmacy, Kottakkal Arya Vaidya Sala have production facilities.
+Kanjikode has many companies like Indian Telephone Industries Limited (ITI), Instrumentation Limited, Fluid Control Research Institute(FCRI),Saint-Gobain India Private Limited (formerly SEPR Refractories India Private Limited), Patspin India Ltd, Pepsi, PPS steel (Kerala) PVT Ltd, United Breweries, Empee Distilleries, Marico, Bharat Earth Movers Limited (BEML), Rubfila International Ltd, Sitics Logistics, Arya Vaidya Pharmacy, Kottakkal Arya Vaidya Sala have production facilities.
 There are also many other steel manufacturing units and other production centres making it second largest industrial area in Kerala.

 The commercialization of Palakkad city is Picking up and growing at a steady pace in recent years, Nowadays Palakkad city and the suburbs are witnessing a rapid amount of commercial and public development activities.
 The developments are mainly concentrated on the bypass roads, Both Stadium and Calicut bypass roads passing through the city are getting major commercial projects.
-Major national and international branded Retail chains, food chains, Restaurants, Hotels, Shopping complexes, Textiles, branded jewelers,and Vehicle Showrooms, are functioning in and around the city.
+Major national and international branded Retail chains, food chains, Restaurants, Hotels, Shopping complexes, Textiles, branded jewellers, and Vehicle Showrooms, are functioning in and around the city.
 There are many housing colonies consisting of Villas and apartments also present in Palakkad City and its suburbs.

 Civic Administration

 On 3 July 1866, the Governor of Madras declared Palakkad as a city.
 The municipality of Palakkad was formed on 1 November 1866 according to the Madras Act 10 of 1865.
 (Amendment of the Improvements in Towns act 1850).
 On 11 September 1912, the system of electing the city father by the councillors began.
 City Council expanded to 28 wards in 1938, 32 wards in 1973 and 36 wards in 1978.
-During the period 1995-98 and in 2015 when Municipality celebrated 150 years, there were proposals to upgrade Palakkad Municipality to a Municipal Corporation.
+During the period 1995–98 and in 2015 when Municipality celebrated 150 years, there were proposals to upgrade Palakkad Municipality to a Municipal Corporation.
 Palakkad Municipality has 52 wards now, headed by Municipal Chairperson.
 The current Chairperson of Palakkad Municipality is K.Priya Ajayan and E. Krishnadas is the deputy chairman.